Welcome to Assurentry! New FDA compliance features available.

 The Challenge

-While eager to achieve compliance, Glow Beauty faced several challenges:
+While eager to achieve compliance, a brand in this scenario faces several challenges:

 Compliance Gaps